-The pre-baccalaureate studies program is available to students who are accepted by NTID and are close to, but not fully ready for, direct entry into a baccalaureate-level program through one of the other colleges of RIT.
+The pre-baccalaureate studies program is available to students who are accepted by NTID and are close to direct entry into a baccalaureate-level program through one of the other colleges of RIT.
 It is a bridge program for qualified students, based on academic transcripts, scores on admissions tests, and other evidence that supports a reasonable expectation of success in baccalaureate course work.
 Qualified students who are undecided as to a program of study may choose the career exploration studies program.

 Enrollment in the pre-baccalaureate studies program is appropriate for students who need to further develop mathematics, English, or discipline-related skills.
 The academic program is flexible and individualized and allows students to focus on needed skills while concurrently progressing toward their chosen field of study.
 Students may take courses taught by NTID faculty, as well as entry-level courses taught in other RIT colleges.
 While in the program, students receive academic advising as well as career counseling.